BATTLEFIELD 6 CFG, Jump Penalty Zoom Sway Fix, Visibility Brightness Fix, Color Presets, Connection Drop/Disconnection

 If you want to remove them just go to the ''color'' shortcut & delete them.

-Your Monitor Color Preset will be also there so you can return to normal at any time.
+Your Monitor Color Preset will be also there so you can return to normal at any time, be careful not to delete it.

-The ones in my collection show dramatic difference in picture-colors & gamma.
-They are meant for eSports so color accuracy is inherently bad but can potentially fix visibility & have some performance benefits.
-Unlike the ones in RTINGS.com or Youtube creators most other of which improve color accuracy & you most likely wont see adramatic difference.
+Unlike the ones in RTINGS.com or Youtube creators ect., most of which improve color accuracy, the ones in my collection show dramatic difference in picture-colors & gamma.
+They are meant for eSports so color accuracy is inherently bad but can potentially fix visibility & have some minor performance benefits.

 No comments: